bcgov/platform-developer-docs/src/docs/database-and-api-management/opensource-database-technologies.md

 If you haven't yet taken a look at our [High Availability Database Clusters](high-availability-database-clusters.md) documentation, we recommend you check that out first.
 It contains an outline of how databases work on the OpenShift platform and why it's important to use highly-available databases.
 All the technologies discussed here are highly-available.
 ## Postgres

-[Postgres](https://www.postgresql.org/) is the most common database running on the Openshift platform.
+[Postgres](https://www.postgresql.org/) is the most common database running on the OpenShift platform.
 It is not highly available on its own, so teams use [Patroni](https://github.com/bcgov/patroni-postgres-container) or [CrunchyDB](https://github.com/bcgov/how-to-workshops/tree/master/crunchydb).
 These are both ways to deploy Postgres in a highly-available way.

 Postgres is a [relational database](https://insightsoftware.com/blog/whats-the-difference-relational-vs-non-relational-databases/).
 If a non-relational database would better suit your application's needs, consider [MongoDB](#mongodb) instead.